- Run the Identify and Annotate Variants (TAS) workflow

-- In the next dialog, you have to select which data set should be used to identify and annotate variants (figure 15.36).
+- In the next dialog, you have to select which reference data set should be used in the analysis (figure 22.36).

 can specify the target regions track.
 The variants found outside the targeted region will be removed at this step in the workflow.